Playhouse 90: Source for films

 Several teleplays in the series were filmed later as theatrical motion pictures, including Requiem for a Heavyweight, The Helen Morgan Story, Days of Wine and Roses, and Judgment at Nuremberg.
 Seven Against the Wall was scripted by Howard Browne, who later reworked his teleplay into the screenplay for Roger Corman's 1967 movie, The St. Valentine's Day Massacre.
 Three of the actors in the Playhouse 90 production reprised their roles for the Corman film: Celia Lovsky, Milton Frome, and Frank Silvera.

-In at least two cases, the reverse was true, and an earlier movie was the source for the productions.
-William Saroyan's The Time of Your Life starring Jackie Gleason had been a James Cagney film of the same title ten years earlier and one of the original cast members from the original movie was used in the same supporting role.
-Also, Charlie's Aunt, starring Art Carney and Orson Bean in the Playhouse 90 version, had been earlier filmed as Charley's Aunt in 1941, starring Jack Benny.

 An indifferently received television movie production of In the Presence of Mine Enemies, starring Armin Mueller-Stahl in the Charles Laughton role, was shown on cable television in 1997 by Showtime.

+Attempted revival

+In 1991, film director Francis Ford Coppola was planning a revival of the show called Playhouse '90s.
+It was initially set to air in spring 1992 with Coppola directing the first teleplay "Top of the Ninth", centering on live baseball.
+By 1994, it was reported that after years of development limbo, CBS would air "Top of the Ninth" on a Sunday in April, though this never occurred.
+Spike Lee and Jules Pfeiffer had also written and were going to direct future episodes.